How to send a real number using a single bit (and some shared randomness): Algorithms without Private Randomness

 Interestingly, the cost slightly and monotonically \emph{increases} when increasing the number of bits $\ell$ beyond $3$.
-This phenomenon suggests that we need more complex algorithms to leverage additional available random bits.
-Indeed, in Section~\ref{subsec:hybrid} we show that we can further reduce the cost for $\ell>3$ using a hybrid approach.
-For completeness, we give the limiting algorithm (as $\ell\to\infty$) in Appendix~\ref{app:LimitBiasedAlgorithm}.
-Our analysis indicates that the cost becomes $5/3-\phi\approx 0.04863$.\footnote{This is the same as our subtractive dithering adaption (that uses a convex combination of $X$ and $h$), but it has a strictly lower error for any $x\in[0,1]\setminus\set{0,1/2,1}$.}
+This phenomenon suggests that we need more complex algorithms to leverage additional available random bits. \ifarXiv We explore several approaches; in Appendix~\ref{app:hybrid}, we show that by probabilistically selecting between the above algorithm (for $\ell\to\infty$) and the $\set{0,1/2,1}$ algorithm from Section~\ref{sec:biased_0_1/2_1}, we can reduce the error to $\frac{6 \sqrt{10}+ 11 \sqrt{5} - 18 \sqrt{2}-17 }{24}\approx 0.04644$. \else We explore several approaches; in the full version~\cite{fullVersion}, we show that by probabilistically selecting between the above algorithm (for $\ell\to\infty$) and the $\set{0,1/2,1}$ algorithm from Section~\ref{sec:biased_0_1/2_1}, we can reduce the error to $\frac{6 \sqrt{10}+ 11 \sqrt{5} - 18 \sqrt{2}-17 }{24}\approx 0.04644$. \fi Intuitively, \Sender and \Receiver can implicitly agree on the chosen algorithm using the shared randomness.
+Here, we proceed by analyzing the potential benefits of non-uniform partitioning of the $h$ values, which reduces the error further.